 Winter visitors need to be independent adults, who are prepared to entertain themselves or are okay with lots of downtime.
 There isn't much work to do, and honestly I don't want to do much work.
 I use the winter to rest and watch Netflix, do art, take naps etc. So its better for a couple who can explore the area on their own.
 If the weather is extremely cold, we become entirely house-bound as travel is difficult and even dangerous.

 We occasionally could use a reliable, trusted worker, to look after our house and animals if we take a trip during the winter months.
 This would be planned a few weeks to a month in advance.
 We travel when an opportunity arises.

 Workawayers will stay in our new, 32-foot trailer that sleeps many people with a private queen-bed room, private bunk room, and fold-away couches and benches.
 It has electric power, air-conditioning,and a heater.
 We do not use water or the toilet in the trailer, as it needs to be drained and winterized then.
 Workawayers will have access to the bathroom with toilet, shower and tub, in the house, which is just a few steps away from the trailer.
-WiFi and Netflix is available in the house, with your own lounge area.
+Basic wifi is available in the trailer, internet phone or video calls are possible closer to the house (on the deck).
 Deck and BBQ available for your use.
 There is a fire-pit for nighttime fires.
 You can watch the Northern Lights and enjoy the stars and see planes and satellites overhead, without any light pollution!